 Humans across the globe have tattooed their bodies for at least 5,000 years.
 However, the archaeological evidence for these practices has been largely overlooked.
-In this essay, archaeologist Aaron Deter-Wolf describes what drew him to the study of ancient tattooing, and how careful considerations of material culture, including artifacts and preserved human remains, are revealing new information about human bodies in the deep past.
+In this article, archaeologist Aaron Deter-Wolf describes what drew him to the study of ancient tattooing, and how careful considerations of material culture, including artefacts and preserved human remains, are revealing new information about human bodies in the deep past.

 I was first tattooed in 1998 in New Orleans, Louisiana, where I was a graduate student studying the archaeology of the ancient Maya.
 Those tattoos were drawn from my studies, based on the rich corpus of Classic Period Maya art that flourished in the Central American lowlands between about 200 and 900 CE.
 Within that tradition, the bodies of many humans and human-like supernaturals are shown decorated with glyphs and symbols.
 It is not clear if many Classic Period motifs — including the glyphs tattooed on my shoulders — were ever inscribed on actual human bodies in the past.
 Instead of being literal representations of tattooing, the placement of those motifs on individuals in the art historical record was likely a convention Maya artists used to indicate the identities or actions of their subjects.
 Regardless, it is widely understood that certain segments of ancient Maya society extensively marked their bodies with tattoos and scarifications created using obsidian blades.